Amazon workers in upstate New York file for union election - KTVZ

 Meanwhile, dozens of TikTok creators are pledging to stop business with Amazon until it meets the demands of the union, such as a minimum wage of $30 an hour and longer breaks.
 On Tuesday, the nonprofit Gen-Z for Change unveiled a campaign backed by roughly 70 content creators who say they will refuse to monetize their platforms for Amazon unless “tangible changes” are made to improve working condition.

-“Amazon’s widespread mistreatment of their workers and blatant use of union busting tactics will no longer be tolerated by the TikTok Community or TikTok Creators,” according to a letter the group shared on Twitter.
+“Amazon’s widespread mistreatment of their workers and blatant use of union busting tactics will no longer be tolerated by the TikTok Community or TikTok Creators,” said the letter the group shared on Twitter.

-Amazon did not immediately respond to a request for comment on the campaign or the election filing submitted Tuesday.
+Amazon did not respond to a request for comment on the campaign.

 Other campaigns have been underway at company warehouses in states like Kentucky and North Carolina as workers attempt to gather enough signatures to petition for their own elections.
 Among other things, workers in upstate New York are calling for better training at the company’s warehouse and higher wages.